 In the end, the decision will come down to what is right for you, your company, and the data you manage.
 There’s no right or wrong answer here, and the answer you reach today may not be the same in six months’ time, so be sure to return to the topic regularly.
 If all of this feels overwhelming, we at TEAM would be very happy to talk to you about this and give you the benefits of our own experience, as well as our customers’ experience on their journey into cloud deployments.

 Later in this series, we will examine the practicalities of cloud deployment –

 - How to analyze the data you have locally and determine what should be migrated to other platforms

 - The pros and cons of the “new breed” of cloud content management platforms, and how to determine whether they can meet your needs

 - How content services have changed the face of enterprise content management (including a look at whether CMIS can deliver this vision)

 We hope you find these useful and look forward to your feedback and questions.
-Contact us at firstname.lastname@example.org to start a conversation.
+Take a look at our Strategy & Advisory page for more information https://www.teaminformatics.com/services/strategy/ or contact us at email@example.com to start a conversation.